 GPS coordinates of the Lower Plateau: 17°10’40.98″N 78°48’32.14″E

 You need to spot the stream and walk along with it towards the hill.
-It will mostly likely be easy to spot, because of lesser vegetation, more rocks and dried leaves on that particular section.
+It will most likely be easy to spot, because of lesser vegetation, more rocks and dried leaves on that particular section.
 Once you spot the stream it will lead you into a forest section towards the hill.
-It is a good 10-15 minute walk, so keep alongside the stream until you find rock cut steps.
+It is a good 10-15 minute walk, so keep alongside the stream until you find rock-cut steps.

 There are a good amount of shrubs and thorns along this trail so be careful not to hurt yourself while walking